sil-org/terraform-aws-idp/terraform/041-id-broker-search-lambda/README.md

 # 041-id-broker-search-lambda - Lambda function for calling id-broker search api
 This module is used to create a lambda function for calling id-broker's search api

+# Deprecation notice

+This module will be removed in the next major version.
+The ID Broker Search Lambda is at end of life.
+Other tools can be created to interact with the ID Broker API since it can now be accessed from public routes.

 ## What this does

  - Create a lambda function